Antony-SS/perception-stack/README.md

 # perception-stack
 A lightweight toolbox for offline analysis of time series sensor data with a focus on robotics and vision applications.
 Built around ros2 and leans on numpy, scipy, and cv2.

-_Many of the design philosophies in this repository are inspired by my first boss Michael, who taught me a lot of what I know.
+_Many of the design philosophies in this repository are inspired by my first boss, Michael, who taught me a lot of what I know.
 Thank you._

 ## Design Philosphy